 • The origin of the information was laundered only once and then anonymized by taking over within the third level of dissemination in the ecosystem;

 • The role of a useful idiot was again played by an ideologically-related scientist (of Russian origin) who hated America.
 This time it was Michel Chossudovsky.
-And some other scientists: for example in the Plandemic video, were served by former scientist Judy Mikovits.
+And in the Plandemic video, former scientist Judy Mikovits.

 • The operation was again — as during the Cold War — conducted in an asymmetric environment (absolute control of information sources in Russia and, in addition, Russian dominance and lead in leading information warfare);

 • The operation was assisted by subcontractors around the world and many volunteers, cultivated in the process of creating thematic media groups on social networks;

 • The operation was conducted and financed from various centers; more actors can be expected to benefit from it;

 • It used disinformation media as intermediaries around the world, only some of them visibly associated with Russian actors;